SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-25-misbranding-chatgpt-french.md

 See, nobody ever lets me name things.
 And for good reason!
 The last time I was allowed to name something, I came up with "bprsvd": Bayesian Probit Regression with Singular Value Decompositions.
-(Don't bother googling; it was used once and then sank without a trace.)
+(Don't bother googling; it was used once and then sank without a trace.
+Any putative Google hits are almost certainly something else.)

 So I've always been curious about how things get named, and who checks those names.
 In pharma, we always had this crazy naming consultants with big books of stems in Latin &amp;